MoreShields/Gamba/README.md

 # Gambler Discord Bot

-A fun gambling game Discord bot where players can bet with custom odds and earn daily interest.
+A fun gambling game Discord bot where players can bet with custom odds.

 ## Quick Start